 On a recent research trip to Indonesia, Experience Travel Group‘s CEO Sam Clark discovered the unique and gory funeral rituals in Tana Toraja, Sulawesi, where buffaloes are both sacred and slaughtered and the dead co-exist with the living.
+The events described are not staged for tourists but are an integral part of Torajan culture.
 This article contains images that some may find distressing.

 Who are the Torajan people?

 ‘Tana Toraja’ or ‘Toraja Land’ is the homeland of the Torajan people of Sulawesi, Indonesia.
 With a population of around three million, they are a sizeable minority in Indonesia, but only 500,000 or so still live within their ancestral homeland.
 It’s a gloriously scenic place, with lush green paddy and idyllic villages interspersed with dramatic, jagged rocks.

 The main thing the Torajans are known for is their preoccupation with death and buffalos.
 Or perhaps, with buffalos and death.
 Here in Tana Toraja, the two are intrinsically linked and their presence acutely felt in day-to-day life: buffalos feature prominently in their culture and particularly in their elaborate and gory funeral rituals.

 Traditionally, they hailed from the highlands: ‘Torajan’ translates roughly as ‘hill people’, which was how they were known in the old days to people of the coast and the lowlands.
 They would come down from the hills from time to time, usually to sell their coffee if they grew surplus, but otherwise remained deep in inaccessible hills, with sharply jagged hillsides wrapped in thick jungle.
 It would have been next to impossible to reach them before roads and developed infrastructure, which is probably why the Torajans retained such a distinct culture with customs very different from any of their neighbours.